 Illegal immigrants to get driver's licenses under new California law

-SACRAMENTO (Reuters) - Illegal immigrants living in California will be eligible to apply for driver's licenses under a law signed on Thursday by Governor Jerry Brown, in the latest action to expand privileges for such immigrants in the state.
+SACRAMENTO Oct 3 (Reuters) - Illegal immigrants living in California may soon be able to apply for driver's licenses under a law signed on Thursday by Governor Jerry Brown, in the latest in a string of moves expanding privileges for such immigrants in the most populous U.S. state.

-The legislation is a major victory for Latino and immigration rights activists, who have fought for decades for such a law, and it is expected to spur 1.4 million people to apply for licenses over three years.
+The move marked a major victory for Latino and immigration rights activists who have fought for decades for such a law, which was expected to spur 1.4 million people to apply for licenses over the next three years.

 The bill was previously passed in the Democratic-led state legislature by votes of 28-8 in the Senate and 55-19 in the Assembly.
 (Reporting by Sharon Bernstein; Editing by Cynthia Johnston)

 - U.S. Mega Millions lottery up to $400 million, 2nd-biggest ever

 - Uruguay becomes first country to legalize marijuana trade

 - Pope Francis named Time's Person of the Year

 - Thousands of South Africans line up to see Mandela lie in state |

 - China bitcoin arbitrage ends as traders work around capital controls